-The nurse will talk to you about your meds and what the benefits could be to you.
-She will talk to you about how and when to take them, and any special points you need to understand about them.
+Wellness Centre staff will talk to you about your medication/s and what the benefits could be to you.
+They will talk to you about how and when to take them, and any special points you need to understand about them.
 You may choose whether or not you want to self-administer your own medicines.